decentespresso/de1app/documentation/decent_user_interface.md

 **dui page show**  _page_name_

->If  _page_name_  has type=default, hides the currently visible page and shows the requested page.
+>If  _page_name_  has type=default or type=fpdialog, hides the currently visible page and shows the requested page.
 If  _page_name_  has type=dialog, disables the currently visible page elements and shows the requested dialog page on top of it.
 During this process, the [page actions](#page_actions) **load**, **show**, and **hide** are invoked if they exist in the page namespace; if there are explicit page actions matching the same events, they are invoked too.
 Each of these 3 callbacks is invoked using as 2 first arguments the name of the page to hide and the name of the page to show.

 >**dui page show** does the same as **dui page load** except that the **load** actions are not invoked.
 For example, this can be used when returning from a dialog page, when you want to re-show the page that invoked the dialog without re-loading its data.